 The rectifier tube in this amplifier is located directly in front of the power transformer.
 DO NOT TOUCH IT WHEN IT IS ON as it will be HOT and WILL burn your hand.
 Same for all of the tubes!
-Of course this is normal for all tube amps.
+This is normal for all tube amps.